How to Lose 20 Pounds in 3 Months – Start Today!

-Your body likes carbs because carbs are easily transformed into fuel for energy.
+Your body wants carbs because they are easily transformed into fuel for energy.

 Carbohydrates are broken down into glucose that provides energy for your cells.

-Believe it or not, your brain is the most energy-demanding organ, using one-half of all the sugar energy in the body.
+Believe it or not, your brain is the most energy-demanding organ, using one-half of all the sugar energy in your body.

 Brain functions such as thinking, memory, and learning are closely linked to glucose levels and how efficiently the brain uses this fuel source.

-You need glucose for your mind, to think, to remember and to learn as well as feeling good.
+You need glucose for your mind, to think, remember, and learn as well as feel good.